-1.7.5 The remainder of the Planning Statement is structured as follows:
+- 1.7.5 The remainder of the Planning Statement is structured as follows: - 1.7.6 Section 2: describes the site and its key features, the planning history of relevance that relates to it, any local planning designations and allocations that apply; - 1.7.7 Section 3: provides an overview of the Proposed Development, including use, amount, layout, appearance and access;

-- Section 2: describes the site and its key features, the planning history of relevance that relates to it, any local planning designations and allocations that apply; - Section 3: provides an overview of the Proposed Development, including use, amount, layout, appearance and access; - Section 4: outlines the need for the development in this location, and carbon capture technology in general. - Section 5: sets out the relevant policy ad material planning considerations for the determination of the planning application. - Section 6: provides an assessment of the Proposed Development against relevant policy. - Section 7: sets out the conclusions of this Planning Statement in terms of the overall acceptability of the Proposed Development against the relevant criteria in planning legislation.
+- 1.7.8 Section 4: outlines the need for the development in this location, and carbon capture technology in general. - 1.7.9 Section 5: sets out the relevant policy and material planning considerations for the determination of the planning applications. - 1.7.10 Section 6: provides an assessment of the Proposed Development against relevant policy. - 1.7.11 Section 7: sets out the conclusions of this Planning Statement in terms of the overall acceptability of the Proposed Development against the relevant criteria in planning legislation.

-2.0 THE SITE AND SURROUNDING
+2.0 THE SITE AND SURROUNDING AREA